balfieri/cordic/README.md

 </p>

 <p>
-We need to add a "cordreal" real number class that follows all the rules of any C++ floating-point number but uses Cordic as its underlying implementation.
+The library needs a "cordreal" real number class that follows all the rules of any C++ floating-point number but uses Cordic as its underlying implementation.
 Note that there will be no need to do anything special for complex numbers.
 The C++ complex<> class and associated math functions fall out naturally by using complex&lt;cordreal&gt;.
 </p>

 <p>
-In the far future, we may want to support more exotic numeric formats, such as UNUM, which have variable lengths for components and keep track of accumulated error.
+In the far future, it may be desirable to support more exotic numeric formats, such as UNUM, which have variable lengths for components and keep track of accumulated error.
 These formats have yet to gain wide acceptance.
 </p>